webdriverio/webdriverio/README.md

 - [@wdio/dot-reporter](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-dot-reporter) - A WebdriverIO plugin to report in dot style
 - [@wdio/junit-reporter](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-junit-reporter) - A WebdriverIO reporter that creates test results in XML format
 - [@wdio/spec-reporter](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-spec-reporter) - A WebdriverIO plugin to report in spec style
 - [@wdio/sumologic-reporter](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-sumologic-reporter) - A WebdriverIO reporter that sends test results to Sumologic for data analyses
-- [@wdio/browserstack-service](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-browserstack-service#testobservability) - A WebdriverIO service for complete Test Observability including test reporting, debugging, test suite health metrics and much more.

 ### Services

 - [@wdio/appium-service](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-appium-service) - A WebdriverIO service to start & stop Appium Server
-- [@wdio/browserstack-service](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-browserstack-service) - A WebdriverIO service that provides a better integration into Browserstack
+- [@wdio/browserstack-service](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-browserstack-service) - A WebdriverIO service that can be used to use BrowserStack Test Observability which is a reporting, debugging, and test suite quality tracking tool for any test running anywhere.
+The service also helps for a better integration with the BrowserStack grid if you're running tests on the grid.
 - [@wdio/crossbrowsertesting-service](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-crossbrowsertesting-service) - A WebdriverIO service that provides a better integration into CrossBrowserTesting
 - [@wdio/devtools-service](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-devtools-service) - A WebdriverIO service that allows you to run Chrome DevTools commands in your tests
 - [@wdio/firefox-profile-service](https://github.com/webdriverio/webdriverio/tree/main/packages/wdio-firefox-profile-service) - A WebdriverIO service that lets you define your Firefox profile in your wdio.conf.js